Who Owns the United States Debt: 2026 Data

 Current US National Debt

-According to data published in February 2019, America’s national debt has hit a record high of $22 trillion.
-That’s a $2 trillion increase since President Trump was inaugurated in January 2017.
+According to data published in February 2026, America’s national debt has hit a record high of $37.8 trillion.
+That was a $15.8 trillion increase since President Trump was inaugurated in January 2017 and a continued climb through the Biden and subsequent administrations.
+To put the pace of this growth in perspective, during the 2025 calendar year, the US national debt increased by an average of $8.2 billion per day.

 Public debt occurs when there is a deficit, which happens when government spending exceeds government revenues.
 When there is a deficit, the government doesn’t have the freedom to let its payments slide until next month as we do.
 Instead, the federal government issues securities to be sold as a line of credit.
 Public debt is the cumulative total of budget deficits over the years.

 Public debt was equivalent to about 77% of US GDP at the end of 2018, compared to 35% in Q2 of 2008, shortly before the Great Recession.
-The Congressional Budget Office predicts that without significant changes to current fiscal policies, the US deficit will drive public debt to 100% of GDP by 2028.
+By the end of 2025, that figure reached approximately 124% of GDP.
+As of January 2026, the debt-to-GDP ratio is projected to reach 130% by 2030 if current legislative spending trends and high interest rates persist.

 National Debt Breakdown